pohuan/powerbi-docs/powerbi-docs/connect-data/asynchronous-refresh.md

 ### Parameters

 Specifying parameters is not required.
 If not specified, the default is applied.
+Please note that asynchronous refresh would be triggered only if any request payload except notifyOption is set.

 |Name  |Type  |Default  |Description  |
 |---------|---------|---------|---------|